 - 1 cup jasmine rice

 - 1 tbsp sesame seeds, for garnish

-1) In a medium bowl, whisk together 1 tbsp cornstarch and 1/2 cup soy sauce in a medium bowl making sure there are no clumps.
+1) In a medium bowl, whisk together 1 tbsp cornstarch and 1/2 cup soy sauce in a medium bowl, ensuring there are no clumps.
 Whisk in 1/2 cup brown sugar, 1/4 cup mirin, 2 cloves garlic, 1 tsp ginger, and 1/2 tsp black pepper.

-2) Season chicken with kosher salt, then place in a vacuum seal bag and coat with marinade.
-Vacuum seal, then place in Suvie pan and fill with water.
-Load into upper right zone.
+2) Season chicken with kosher salt, then place in a vacuum seal bag with the teriyaki sauce.
+Vacuum seal using the immersion method, then place in Suvie pan and cover with water.
+Load pan into bottom zone of Suvie.

 Suvie Cook Settings